calphool/TRS80GS/README.md

 **Be Aware**:  ~~I haven't built or tested my card yet (as of March 2018).
 So it *probably* doesn't work as is.
 We'll see as soon as
 I get finished testing the components individually with an Arduino as a kind of "hardware emulator".
 I don't want to risk a "40 year old museum piece" while I figure out how to get the "glue" working properly.~~  I *have* now built a working prototype.
 You'll find the eagecad and such in the rev2 folder.
 There's also some source code to test it once you get the board built.

+**Update**:  The photo is of the rev3 version of this card.
+It's fully working.

 Theory of Operation
 ===================